 Why low-intensity aerobic training forms the foundation of all endurance performance

-Zone 2 training is low-intensity endurance training performed at a steady, sustainable pace.
-It targets the aerobic system at an effort level where you can comfortably hold a conversation, building a strong foundation for all endurance sports.
+Zone 2 training is low-intensity aerobic training performed at a steady, sustainable pace.
+It targets the aerobic energy system at an effort level where you can comfortably hold a conversation, usually corresponding to 60–70% of maximum heart rate, or 65–75% of lactate threshold heart rate.
+The defining feature is sustainability: you should be able to hold Zone 2 for 60–120+ minutes without excessive fatigue, with breathing steady and effort controlled throughout.

 Zone 2 training primarily targets your aerobic energy system.
-At this intensity, your body relies more on fat oxidation rather than carbohydrates, which allows you to sustain effort for longer periods.
-Over time, this leads to increased mitochondrial density, improved efficiency, and better endurance performance.
+At this intensity, your body relies primarily on fat oxidation rather than carbohydrates, which allows you to sustain effort for long periods without depleting glycogen stores.
+Over time, this low-intensity exposure leads to increased mitochondrial density in slow-twitch muscle fibres, expanded capillary networks around those fibres, improved activity of aerobic enzymes, and enhanced overall metabolic efficiency at submaximal efforts.
+These adaptations don't appear in a day or a week; they compound slowly across months of consistent exposure, which is why Zone 2 training is structured around volume and habit rather than intensity.

-Use Endurly to build structured Zone 2 training plans for swimming, running, and cycling.
+Endurly builds structured Zone 2 training plans for swimming, running, and cycling — with heart rate targets, session durations, and weekly distribution built in.

 Get Started Free